-7.3.2 Proposed CCS#5, CCS#6 and CCS#7 testing program
+7.3.2 Proposed CCS#3 testing program

-This section addresses the pre-operational testing proposed by ADM to ensure that sufficient characterization of the subsurface at CCS#5, CCS#6 and CCS#7 is performed and to satisfy Class VI regulations.
-These requirements include those addressed in Section 7.2 (e.g., injection and confining zone physical, chemical, and fluid characteristics) as well as fracture pressure determination and well testing located in §146.87(d)(1) and (e).
-ADM will provide 30-day notice of any logging or testing of the Class VI well to the Director so that the Director in order to provide the Agency the opportunity to witness such activities.
+This section addresses the pre-operational testing proposed by ADM to ensure that sufficient characterization of the subsurface at CCS#3 is performed and to satisfy Class VI regulations.
+These requirements include those addressed in Section 7.2 (e.g. injection and confining zone physical, chemical, and fluid characteristics) as well as fracture pressure determination and well testing located in §146.87(d)(1) and (e).
+ADM will provide 30 day notice of any logging or testing of the Class VI well to the Director so that the Director has the opportunity to witness well activities.